2024 Solar Incentives Guide for Milford, MA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are typically handled by your state government.
-Once your solar system meets the qualification threshold (typically a small amount of energy production), you are eligible to receive SRECs that you can then sell to your utility company or other buyers.
-The money you make is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are typically handled by your state government.
+Once your solar panel system meets the threshold (typically a small amount of energy production), you can receive SRECs that can then be sold to your utility company or other buyers.
+The money you make from the sale is usually considered part of your taxable income.

-• Tax Exemptions: Tax exemptions can come in one of two forms.
-First, there is sales tax exemption, applied at the time you purchase your solar panels.
-The second is property tax exemption, which allows you to ignore the added value of your solar system when calculating property tax for your home.
+- Tax Exemptions: Tax exemptions can come in one of two forms.
+First, there is sales tax exemption, which is applied when you purchase solar panels.
+The second is property tax exemption.
+This allows you to exclude the added value of your solar system when calculating property tax for your house.

 Best Regional Coverage